Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 > Find the Residual Minimum Spanning Tree, $RMST(v)$, having done this
 > Add the removed vertex back, via the two edges of least weight, $e_1=\min\{v\,\Phi(v)\},e_2=\min\{v,\Phi(v)\}\setminus\{e_1\}$
 > Take the lower bound to be the sum of the weights of the RMST and the two edges, $w(LB_v)=w(RMST(v))+w(e_1)+w(e_2)$
-> Repeat this for every vertex in $V$, taking the best lower bound to be the
+> Repeat this for every vertex in $V$, taking the best lower bound to be the greatest lower bound found

+Assume that this does not produce a lower bound, that is $w(LB)>w(OS)$, and that this lower bound was obtained from initially removing vertex $v$.